NSC TV Criciúma: Digital television

 The station started its experimental transmissions on November 21, 2013, through channel 34 UHF, being the first to operate with the digital signal in Criciúma.
 The official launch was on December 10, during Jornal do Almoço, shown especially in high definition live from Praça Nereu Ramos.
 At the station's headquarters in Morro Cechinel, an official ceremony was held with members of Grupo RBS and local authorities.
 Its local programming only started to be definitively produced in high definition on February 21, 2022.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 9, on September 19, 2021.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display NSC TV Blumenau's virtual channel as 4 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 9.

 Programming

 Currently, the station produces Jornal do Almoço, presented by Denise de Medeiros, who is also the station's local journalism coordinator.
 The rest of the programming is made up of programs generated by NSC TV Florianópolis and Globo's national programs.